huggingface/trl/docs/source/online_dpo_trainer.md

 The logged metrics are as follows.
 Here is an example [tracked run at Weights and Biases](https://wandb.ai/huggingface/trl/runs/dd2o3g35)

 * `eps`: Tracks the number of episodes per second.
-* `objective/kl`: The mean Kullback-Leibler (KL) divergence between the current policy and reference policy.
+* `objective/kl`: The mean Kullback-Leibler (KL) divergence between the current model and reference model.
-* `objective/entropy`: The mean entropy of the policy, indicating the randomness of the actions chosen by the policy.
+* `objective/entropy`: The mean entropy of the model, indicating the randomness of the actions chosen by the model.
 * `objective/non_score_reward`: The mean reward from non-score-related sources, basically `beta * kl.sum(1)`, where `beta` is the KL penalty coefficient and `kl` is the per-token KL divergence.
 * `objective/rlhf_reward`: The mean RLHF reward, which is `score - non_score_reward`.
 * `objective/scores`: The mean scores returned by the reward model / environment.